Board member commitments

 What do board members do?

-- establish and monitor InternetNZ’s strategy
+establishes and monitors the InternetNZ’s strategy

-- act as stewards of our ownership interests in the Domain Name Commission (DNC).
+act as stewards of our ownership interests in the Domain Name Commission (DNC).

 Board members are entitled to an honorarium for their positions, and all meeting and travel expenses are paid for by InternetNZ where required.